samlachance/bonfire/README.md

 ## Lessons learned

-1. Life withoutflexbox is not worth living
+1. Life without flexbox is not worth living